-We're developing a new Local Plan in line with the publication of the National Planning Policy Framework (2012), which will eventually replace the current document.
+We're developing a new Local Plan in line with the publication of the National Planning Policy Framework (NPPF).

 Find out about:

-- progress on the new Local Plan - including stages of document preparation, correspondence with government and links to relevant meetings
+- progress on the new Local Plan prior to Submission - including stages of document preparation, correspondence with government and links to relevant meetings

-- previous consultations on the new Local Plan - including responses to date
+- previous consultations on the new Local Plan - including responses made to date:

-You can view the Core documents and evidence base library via our Local Plan Examination page, which was submitted alongside the Local Plan for examination.
-This includes evidence relating to housing, economy and retail, transport and communicaitons, green Infrastructure, hertage, culture and placemaking, climate change, environmental quality and flood risk and viability/deliverability.
+- Core documents and evidence base library, which was submitted alongside the Local Plan for examination.
+This includes evidence relating to housing, economy and retail, transport and communications, green Infrastructure, heritage, culture and place-making, climate change, environmental quality and flood risk and viability/deliverability